Alcântara, Lisbon: History

 Primitive utensils from the Paleolithic era have been discovered on the margins of the Alcântara ravine, and signs in the hilly part of the neighborhood, in the areas of Alvito and Tapada da Ajuda, indicate a level of occupation in the Neolithic and Chalcolithic periods.
 Around 1300, Bronze Age farmers and shepherds established small villages in this area, with a subsistence economy based on herding and the cultivation of cereal crops.

 During the Roman era, the local area was called Horta Navia in honour of the Roman divinity Nabia, a goddess of rivers and water.
 The area was notable for a Roman bridge across the Alcântara ravine and, following the Muslim era, the area began to be referred to in terms of this bridge.
 The name Alcântara, derived from the Arab al-qantara (القنطارة) means bridge.
-This is the name given to the bridge that crossed the river in this part, which ended up being called the Alcântara River in the time of John V.
+This is the name given to the bridge that crossed the river in this part, which ended up being called the Alcântara Brook, or, river (Ribeira de Alcântara) in the time of John V.